MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/05-Create-ACS-Identity-Token-CS.md

 1. Run the program by pressing <kbd>F5</kbd> in Visual Studio or by selecting **Debug --> Start Debugging** from the menu.
 This will start the Azure Functions project and make the `ACSTokenFunction` available to call.

     > [!NOTE]
-    > If you're using VS Code you can open a terminal window in the *GraphACSFunctions* folder and run `dotnet run`.
+    > If you're using VS Code you can open a terminal window in the *GraphACSFunctions* folder and run `func start`.
+This assumes that you have the [Azure Functions Core Tools](/azure/azure-functions/functions-run-local?tabs=linux%2Cisolated-process%2Cnode-v4%2Cpython-v2%2Chttp-trigger%2Ccontainer-apps&pivots=programming-language-csharp) installed on your machine.

 1. Now that the Azure Functions are running locally, the client needs to be able to call into them to get the ACS user identity and token values.